dm-p/powerbi-visuals-violin-plot/doc/usage.md

 Data fetching can end in one of two states:

-1. Power BI is able to supply all data to your visual, or yor specified **Maximum # of Data Fetches** has run to completion.
+1. Power BI is able to supply all data to your visual, or your specified **Maximum # of Data Fetches** has run to completion.
 In this case, the visual this will appear as normal, e.g.:
    \
    \
    ![data_fetching_complete_normal.png](./assets/png/data_fetching_complete_normal.png)